Destinations Italy Umbria & Le Marche

 Norcia, Umbria

 Norcia is the town that gave Italy the word for a butcher (norcino).
-Several salumerie offer guided tastings — Norcineria Ansuini and Brancaleone da Norcia are the names — walking you through prosciutto di Norcia IGP, capocollo, ciauscolo, the local pecorino.
-Combine with a truffle stop next door.
+Several salumerie run guided tastings (Norcineria Ansuini and Brancaleone da Norcia are the names) walking you through prosciutto di Norcia IGP, capocollo, ciauscolo, the local pecorino.
+Combine it with a truffle stop next door.
 Norcia was hit hard by the 2016 earthquake and is still rebuilding; supporting local producers matters.

 €20–401 hrBuy to take home